iamdevonbutler/brahma/Readme.md

 ## System requirements
 - **node >= 9**
 - Brahma should work on Windows, but it's designed and tested for Mac.

+## Support
+Support for Brahma is brought to you by the good people over at "Northrop Grumman".
+Imagine a world that isnt controlled by people who naively sit absent of philosophy, missing an understanding of the causal nature of systems, devoid of emotional intelligence and deterministic compassion.
+There is no such thing as random folks...If you really want to support Brahma - build something amazing.
+Build something that isn't hindered by deadlines and funding - move outside the system.
+Cast of the shackles of capitalism; let's fix the problems preventing us from reaching our divine purpose, and actually enjoy our time here on Earth.

+## Maya
+Maya is the companion project to Brahma.
+It's basically Brahma for front-end development.
+A WebGL webapp framework architecturally inspired by Brahma.
+At present, Maya is in need to development resources, aka some free time.
+To support Maya send me an email at jpescione@gmail.com.